ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Available To Promise and Available To Promise By Lots

-**The Availability to Promise** feature provides quantities available for various date periods, including current and projected availability, while the **Availability to Promise by Lot** feature specifically tracks quantities available for different date periods, considering both current and projected availability, with a focus on individual lot quantities and those without lot specifications.
+The **Availability to Promise** view provides quantities available for various date periods, including current and projected availability.

+The **Availability to Promise by Lot** view specifically tracks quantities available for different date periods, considering both current and projected availability, with a focus on individual lot quantities and those without lot specifications.

 ![picture](pictures/Inventory_views_21_02.png)